Gradient-based optimization of scatterer arrangements based on the T-matrix method: Automatic differentiation of multiscattering framework

 Now, with this framework, we can express the optical response of various types of photonic materials composed of an ensemble of isolated scatterers.
 But for the inverse problem, we need to calculate the gradients, i.e., the change of an objective function derived from a forward simulation, depending on any of the degrees of freedom that we consider.
 To do so, we will automatically differentiate the code that solves the forward problem.

 The basic idea of AD is to apply the chain rule to numerical values and not symbolic expressions.
 Consider $f$ : $\mathbb{R}^m \rightarrow \mathbb{R}^n$ having $m$ input values and $n$ output values as a sequence of elementary operations.
 In an optimization task, the derivative of each output with respect to each input variable is required, which makes up a Jacobian of the size $n \times m$.
 Each intermediate variable in the calculation can be associated with a derivative.
 Exact derivatives are known for each primitive function.
 They are linked according to the chain rule, so that the derivative of the function output with respect to an input variable can be easily traced.
-The order in which the chain rule is applied is what sets apart forward and reverse mode~\cite{baydin2018automatic}.

-In the forward mode, the chain of derivatives is calculated along with the tracing of the function.
-The Jacobian is not instantiated but defined as a JVP (Jacobian vector product) function that acts on the previous vector by multiplying it from the left.
-A JVP is formulated as: